-Podcasting has been steadily increasing in popularity over the past decade.
-A recent study found that 40% of the US population has been listening in.
-They certainly have plenty of options of a podcast starter kit with thousands of podcasts available for download.
+Podcasting is a new form of media that allows people to create and share audio content online.
+It has been steadily increasing in popularity over the past decade.
+A recent study found that 40 of the US population has been listening to a podcast.
+They certainly have plenty of options, with thousands available for download.
 More shows are being created every month as innovative individuals explore this relatively new digital medium.

-- Bus powered USB, 24 bit resolution and iPad audio interface.
-It also features 2 microphone inputs, class A mic preamplifiers and +48V, 2 switchable instrument inputs.
-1*1 MIDI In/Out and 2 balanced ¼” TRS main line-level outputs, studio magic plug-in suite, stereo headphone and 4+ GB of third party software, instruments and loops are other items that come with the product.
+Bus-powered USB, 24-bit resolution, and iPad audio interface.
+The podcast starter kit pack also features 2 microphone inputs, class-A mic preamplifiers, +48V, and two switchable instrument inputs.
+1*1 MIDI In/Out and two balanced ¼” TRS main line-level outputs, studio magic plugin suite, stereo headphone, and 4+ GB of third-party software, instruments, and loops are other items that come with the product.

-PreSonus has designed the AudioBox iTwo to excel as a mobile interface.
+PreSonus has designed the AudioBox iTwo to excel as a mobile podcast interface.
 Wherever your travels take you, your AudioBox interface is all set to perform.
-If you are seriously looking for a simple, flexible recording interface that works well with a PC, MAC and iPad, then the Presonus studio is the best choice.
+If you are seriously looking for a simple, flexible recording interface that works well with a PC, MAC, and iPad, the Presonus studio is the best choice.

 The body of the product has sharp edges that need finishing.
-The software does not support the plugins (even those plugins that are included in the kit).
+The software kit does not support the plugins (even those plugins that are included).
 Despite these cons, the product is the right choice for creating breezing music.

-Looking for a professional yet affordable way to record on your computer?
+Are you looking for a professional yet affordable way to record a podcast on your computer?
 Look no further.
-The PreSonus AudioBox Studio is not your average set up and not your average price.
-What most users are loving most about this product is that they are finding that they do not have to spend a fortune to create results that sound like they cost one.
-Let’s take a look at what you can expect to get with your PreSonus AudioBox Studio a little more in depth…
+The PreSonus AudioBox Studio podcast starter kit is not your average setup and not your average price.
+What most users love most about this product is that they find that they do not have to spend a fortune to create results that sound like they cost one.
+Let’s take a look at what you can expect to get with your PreSonus AudioBox Studio a little more in-depth.

-Come with everything that you will need to record on your own computer:
+It comes with everything that you will need to record a podcast on your computer: